 A comprehensive and rapid response has been launched by the WHO, DRC Ministry of Health and coordinating partners and humanitarian response agencies.

 Is Australia at risk?

 The risk to Australia is low.
-The risk of Ebola infection is extremely low unless there has been direct exposure to the bodily fluids of an infected person or animal (alive or dead).
+The risk of Ebola spreading is extremely low unless there has been direct exposure to the bodily fluids of an infected person or animal (alive or dead).

 A range of advice for public health professionals on Ebola is available on the Department of Health website.

-International travellers to the central Africa region are advised to check the latest Department of Foreign Affairs and Trade (DFAT) travel advice on the Smartraveller website.
+International travellers to the DRC or countries on its eastern border are advised to check the latest Department of Foreign Affairs and Trade (DFAT) travel advice on the Smartraveller website.

 - The first symptoms of the disease include fever, along with muscle aches, headache, weakness and fatigue.

 - Later symptoms include vomiting and diarrhoea, headaches and confusion, bruising, rash, sore throat, cough, collapse and malfunction of liver and kidneys.

 - Some cases progress to multi-organ failure with internal and external bleeding.
 On average, around 50 per cent of cases are fatal.